wmaucla/mlops-kubernetes/README.md

 ```

 <b> Note </b>
 Currently the values for postgres DB are hardcoded, as they need to be accessible to pods within the cluster.
 Thus, all references to the host need to be replaced first.
+These are hardcoded in also to make it easier to understand the steps, whereas in practice they should be encrypted and never hardcoded.

 E.g: